ABDELMAGID-9/web_course_main/project guidelines/1 - Project Groups and Idea.md

 1. Group Formation:
    - Join a project group through the Blackboard Common Section.
    - Ensure all team members are in the same course section Or with the same instructor.
-   - Each group must consist of exactly 5 members.
+   - Each group must consist of 3-4 members.

 2. Team Contract:
    - Once the group is formed, complete the Team Contract Form to define roles, responsibilities, and expectations within the team.